JIBINSIBY/hotel_manager/README.md

 ```

 ### Step 4: Database Setup

+Option 1: Using SQL Dump File (Recommended)
 1. Create database through phpMyAdmin:
    - Open [http://localhost/phpmyadmin](http://localhost/phpmyadmin)
    - Click "New" to create a new database
    - Name it "hotel_manager"
    - Set collation to "utf8mb4_unicode_ci"

+2. Import the SQL dump:
+   - In phpMyAdmin, select the "hotel_manager" database
+   - Click on "Import" tab
+   - Choose the `hotel_manager.sql` file from the project root
+   - Click "Go" to import the database structure and initial data

+Option 2: Using Migrations
+1. Create database through phpMyAdmin (same as above)

 2. Run migrations:
 ```bash